Sharpiro/bitcoin-pod/readme.md

 * "Requested wallet does not exist or is not loaded.
 Wallet related RPC call failed, possibly the bitcoin node was compiled with the disable wallet flag"
   * run the following on your full node:
   * `bitcoin-cli loadwallet electrumpersonalserver`
-  * if the above doesn't work, your node's wallet may be corrupt and will need to be re-created, and then re-scanned.
+  * if the above doesn't work, your node's wallet may be corrupt and may need to be re-created, and then re-scanned.

 ## Todo/Limitations

-* probe re-scan script w/ less setup
 * app versions are hard-coded